The Ultimate Guide to Health and Wellness Stipends

 Additionally, leveraging the stipend approach will save money.

-When employers select the specific perks for employees, employees aren’t likely to use them since it’s not what they’d prioritize or purchase given the opportunity to pick for themselves.
+When employers select specific perks for employees, employees aren’t likely to use them because they’d not what they’d prioritize or purchase given the opportunity to pick for themselves.
+Only 28% of employees surveyed by benefits broker NFP report making maximum use of perks and benefits because of “the misfit of benefits offered versus what is valued.”

 The old way of administering health and wellness perks and benefits isn’t working anymore.